 - Are the kids craving hamburgers, fries, and other American classics?
-Check out our guide to American restaurants and shops in Paris if you want to find something that reminds them of home.
+You can find some American restaurants and shops in Paris if you want to find something that reminds them of home.

 More Formal Meals

 In all cases, if there's a particular restaurant you want to try, whether high-end or mid-range, make sure to call or email ahead and before reserving, to avoid disappointment and stress.
 There are no guarantees, but from my experience, some of the better restaurants make a point of catering to the needs of customers, and this includes preparing special items for kids that aren't on the menu.